ForgeRock/sdk-sample-apps/README.md

 To try out the Ping iOS SDK please look at one of our samples under [iOS](./iOS/)

-To try out the Ping iOS SDK please look at one of our samples under [android](./android/)
+To try out the Ping Android SDK please look at one of our samples under [android](./android/)

 ### Integrate with PingOne DaVinci: